luisarizmendi/edge-demos/demos/rhde-aap/docs/s2-automated-onboarding.md

   >
   > This is important, if you don't do that your Microshift won't come up

-Once everyting is ready, go ahead with the device onboarding:
+Once everything is ready, go ahead with the device onboarding:

 1. Open the "Jobs" page in the AAP and keep it visible while performing the following steps.